-Reportable segment operating profit - 2022 \$ 231 Net price (net of cost inflation) \$ 180 Sales volume and mix (36) Operating costs 34 Effects of changing foreign currency rates (3) Divestitures (8) Total net effect on reportable segment operating profit \$ 167 Reportable segment operating profit - 2023 \$ 398
+Reportable segment operating profit - 2022 \$ 231 \$257 Net price (net of cost inflation) \$ 180 \$170 Sales volume and mix (36) (44) Operating costs 34 (60) Effects of changing foreign currency rates (3) 7 Divestitures (8) (4) Total net effect on reportable segment operating profit 167 69 Reportable segment operating profit - 2023 \$ 398 \$326

-Americas: Segment operating profit in the Americas in the first quarter of 2023 was \$176 million, compared to \$129 million in the first quarter of 2022, an increase of \$47 million, or 36%.
+Americas: Segment operating profit in the Americas in the first second quarter of 2023 was \$176 million \$126 million, compared to \$129 million \$130 million in the first second quarter of 2022, an increase a decrease of \$47 million \$4 million, or 36% 3%.
 The impact of lower shipments discussed above resulted in a \$14 million decrease to segment operating profit in the first quarter of 2023 compared to the same period in 2022.
-The benefit of higher selling prices exceeded cost inflation resulting in a net \$74 million increase to segment operating profit in the first quarter of 2023.
-Operating costs in the first quarter of 2023 were \$3 million higher than in the prior year quarter and were impacted by elevated asset activity related to projects to increase capacity and lower income from a joint venture, partially offset by approximately \$13 million of lower operating costs as a result of the region's restructuring actions in 2022 (in line with management's expectations) and benefits from favorable operating and cost performance.
-The effects of foreign currency exchange rates decreased segment operating profit by \$2 million in the current year period.
+The benefit of higher selling prices exceeded cost inflation resulting in a net \$74 million \$75 million increase to segment operating profit in the first second quarter of 2023.
+The impact of lower shipments discussed above resulted in a \$22 million decrease to segment operating profit in the second quarter of 2023 compared to the same period in 2022.
+Operating costs in the first second quarter of 2023 were \$3 million \$56 million higher than in the prior year quarter and were impacted by lower production volumes due to temporary curtailments of production to balance with lower demand and elevated planned asset project activity, related to projects to increase capacity and lower income from a joint venture, partially offset by approximately \$13 million of lower operating costs as a result of the region's restructuring actions in 2022 (in line with management's expectations) and benefits from favorable operating and cost performance, margin expansion initiatives.
+The effects of foreign currency exchange rates decreased increased segment operating profit by \$2 million \$3 million in the current year period.